 Our 4 year old’s bedtime habits had gotten out of control lately.
 One more toy, one more kiss, one more hug, one more drink… if we said no to something, dramatic tears ensued.
 Perhaps you can relate?
 Any one of those things on any given night wouldn’t be an issue.
 But, slowly we had let our 4 year old be in charge of her bedtime, and it was spiraling into ridiculousness.

 Here’s the thing about kids: they want parents to be in charge.
+They want to live in a parent led home.
 Sure, it’s in their nature to test you and say no and push the limits.
 But parents who stand firm on boundaries have happier kids.
 Parents who are in charge have happier kids.
-The least happy children are the ones who’s parents are letting them run the show.
+The least happy children are the ones whose parents are letting them run the show.
 How do I know?
 And what does that look like on a daily basis?

 I’m glad you asked.